gaozhitong/gaozhitong/README.md

 ### Hi there 👋
 My name is Zhitong Gao.
 I have a deep passion for unraveling the mysteries of intelligence.

-- 🌱 Currently, I’m delving into why machine learning models fail and how to address these failures effectively.
+- 🌱 Currently, I’m working on building generalizable multimodal multitask models.
-- 😄 I’m also fascinated by psychology, especially in understanding my own behaviors.
+- 😄 I am fascinated by psychology, especially in understanding my own behaviors.
 - 🔭 I enjoy doing research, painting, reading, swimming, and photography.
 - 👯 I enjoy connecting with and learning from people.